syncfusion-content/xamarin-docs/Xamarin/Button/GettingStarted.md

 This section explains the steps required to work with the [Xamarin.Forms Button](https://www.syncfusion.com/xamarin-ui-controls/xamarin-button) control.

-## Assembly deployment
+## Assembly Deployment

-After installing [Essential Studio® for Xamarin](https://www.syncfusion.com/downloads/xamarin), you can find all the required assemblies in the installation folders, {Syncfusion Essential Studio Installed location} \Essential Studio\\{Version #}\Xamarin\lib.
+After installing [Essential Studio® for Xamarin](https://www.syncfusion.com/downloads/xamarin), you can find all the required assemblies in the installation folders at {Syncfusion Essential Studio Installed location}\Essential Studio\\{Version #}\Xamarin\lib.

 E.g.: C:\Program Files (x86) \Syncfusion\Essential Studio\19.1.0.54\Xamarin\lib

-N> Assemblies can be found in unzipped package location(Documents/Syncfusion/{Version #}/Xamarin/lib) in Mac.
+> Note: Assemblies can be found in the unzipped package location (Documents/Syncfusion/{Version #}/Xamarin/lib) on a Mac.

-## Adding SfButton reference
+## Adding SfButton Reference

-You can add SfButton reference using one of the following methods:
+You can add the SfButton reference using one of the following methods:

-**Method 1: Adding SfButton reference from nuget.org**
+### Method 1: Adding SfButton Reference from nuget.org

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add SfButton to your project, open the [NuGet package](https://help.syncfusion.com/xamarin/visual-studio-integration/nuget-packages) manager in Visual Studio, search for [Syncfusion.Xamarin.Buttons](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons), and then install it.
+Syncfusion Xamarin components are available on [nuget.org](https://www.nuget.org/).
+To add SfButton to your project, open the [NuGet Package Manager](https://help.syncfusion.com/xamarin/visual-studio-integration/nuget-packages) in Visual Studio, search for [Syncfusion.Xamarin.Buttons](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons), and install it.

 ![Adding SfButton reference from NuGet](Images/Adding SfButton reference.png)

-N>
+> Note:
-* Install the same version of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) NuGet in all the projects.
+> - Install the same version of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) NuGet in all projects.
-* In addition, you need to install the [Syncfusion.Xamarin.Buttons.WPF]() package for Xamarin.Forms WPF platform only.
+> - Additionally, install the [Syncfusion.Xamarin.Buttons.WPF]() package for Xamarin.Forms WPF platform only.

-**Method 2: Adding SfButton reference from toolbox**
+### Method 2: Adding SfButton Reference from Toolbox

-Syncfusion also provides Xamarin Toolbox.
+Syncfusion also provides a Xamarin Toolbox.
 Using this toolbox, you can drag the [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).
+To install Syncfusion Xamarin Toolbox, refer to the [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox) documentation.

-**Method 3: Adding SfButton assemblies manually from the installed location**
+### Method 3: Adding SfButton Assemblies Manually from the Installed Location

-If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.
+If you prefer to manually reference the assemblies instead of using NuGet, add the following assemblies to the respective projects.

 Location: {Installed location}/{version}/Xamarin/lib